Should You Invest in the Fidelity MSCI Consumer Discretionary Index ETF (FDIS)?

 Sector Exposure and Top Holdings

-Looking at individual holdings, Amazon.com Inc (AMZN) accounts for about 24.66% of total assets, followed by Home Depot Inc (HD) and Mcdonald S Corp (MCD).
+Looking at individual holdings, Amazon.com Inc (AMZN) accounts for about 36.31% of total assets, followed by Home Depot Inc (HD) and Tesla Inc (TSLA).

 Performance and Risk

-Fidelity MSCI Consumer Discretionary Index ETF holds a Zacks ETF Rank of 2 (Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Because of this, FDIS is a great option for investors seeking exposure to the Consumer Discretionary ETFs segment of the market.
-There are other additional ETFs in the space that investors could consider as well.
+Fidelity MSCI Consumer Discretionary Index ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+Thus, FDIS is a good option for those seeking exposure to the Consumer Discretionary ETFs area of the market.
+Investors might also want to consider some other ETF options in the space.

-Vanguard Consumer Discretionary ETF (VCR) tracks MSCI US Investable Market Consumer Discretionary 25/50 Index and the Consumer Discretionary Select Sector SPDR Fund (XLY) tracks Consumer Discretionary Select Sector Index.
-Vanguard Consumer Discretionary ETF has $3.08 B in assets, Consumer Discretionary Select Sector SPDR Fund has $13.69 B. VCR has an expense ratio of 0.10% and XLY charges 0.13%.
+Vanguard Consumer Discretionary ETF (VCR) tracks MSCI US Investable Market Consumer Discretionary 25/50 Index and the Consumer Discretionary Select Sector SPDR ETF (XLY) tracks Consumer Discretionary Select Sector Index.
+Vanguard Consumer Discretionary ETF has $3.31 billion in assets, Consumer Discretionary Select Sector SPDR ETF has $14.42 billion.
+VCR has an expense ratio of 0.10% and XLY charges 0.13%.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.